-The granting authority will first calculate the 'accepted EU contribution' for the beneficiary for all reporting periods, by calculating the unit contributions for the accepted units.
+The granting authority will first calculate the 'accepted EU contribution' for the beneficiary, on the basis of the beneficiary's lump sum contributions for the work packages which were approved in previous interim payments.

 After that, the granting authority will take into account grant reductions (if any).
 The resulting amount is the 'total accepted EU contribution' for the beneficiary.